Les was born in industrial Clydebank in the West of Scotland.

-In October 2018, Les returned to East Kilbride Arts Centre, having moved on in technique, confidence and style, and hopes to bring something different in this new show.
+In October 2018, Les returned to East Kilbride Arts Centre, having moved on in technique, confidence and style.
 This exhibition was one of the most succesful in the history of the Arts Centre, selling 15 pieces in total!

 Les’s 2019 Calendar had a short, limited edition run of 50, and quickly sold out.